drostron/slamdata-docs/source/slamdown-reference.rst

     ## Second level
     ### Third level

-results in a first, second, and third level heading:
+This results in a first, second, and third level heading, as follows:

 |Headers|